pierre-vigier/Perl6-Math-Matrix/README.md

 ### [diagonal](#accessors)

 Called without an argument, it returns the values of main diagonal as a list.
 The main diagonal starts at the left upper corner (index [0][0]).
-Every next cell of the diagonal is reached by going one step below and one step to the right (indices [n;n] - n being an integer within the size of the matrix).
+Every next cell of the diagonal is reached by going one step below and one step to the right (indices [x;x] - x being an integer within the size of the matrix).

 Use the optional parameter of the method to get any other parallel diagonal.
 A positive value for a parallel diagonale above and to the right of the main one - a negative value to access a parallel diagonal to the left and below the main diagonal.
 0 is default.
 The matrix does not have to be a quadratic ([square](#is-square)).